steven-aj/steven-aj.github.io/src/content/singles/12-types-of-material-to-collect-in-a-content-audit.md

   - beginners
   - free-stuff
 ---
-Clients generally know exactly what they want, but not always how to get there or if they're even ready to try.
+Clients generally know exactly what they want, but not always how to get there (or if they're even ready to try).
 For new projects, a content audit is essential for aligning expectations, building a sitemap and (*by extension*) defining a proper scope.
 Failing to conduct this is probably the most common mistake that new freelancers make.

 ## Collectible Material